migtools/crane-operator/README.md

-# Migration Toolkit for Red Hat Openshift Opeartor
+# Migration Toolkit for Red Hat Openshift Operator
 This operator is the entrypoint for installing the Migration Toolkit for Red Hat OpenShift (mtRHO).

 ## Compatibility